bodo-ai/PyDough/pydough/pydough_operators/expression_operators/README.md

 - `ABS`: returns the absolute value of the input.
 - `ROUND`: rounds the first argument to a number of digits equal to the second argument.
 If second argument is not provided, the first argument is rounded to 0 decimal places.
+- `CEIL`: rounds its argument up to the nearest integer.
+It returns the smallest integer value that is greater than or equal to the input.
+- `FLOOR`: rounds its argument down to the nearest integer.
+It returns the greatest integer value that is less than or equal to the input.
 - `POWER`: exponentiates the first argument to the power of second argument.
 - `SQRT`: returns the square root of the input.
 - `SIGN`: returns the sign of the input.
 It returns 1 if the input is positive, -1 if the input is negative, and 0 if the input is zero.